johndovern/Arch-FDE/README.md

 This is pretty pointless as the user is prompted for, but it's already added.
 #### Enabling multilib repo
 Users can choose to enable the multilib repo during the prompting phase.
-## Limitations and Disclaimer
+## Limitations
-The kaiten-yaki script fully supported BOIS/MBR installations.
-At present fde-install does not support this option.
-The kaiten-yaki script also supported overwriting an install.
+The kaiten-yaki script supported overwriting an install.
 This script does not support this and there are no plans to add this functionality.
+## Disclaimer
+The prompts in this script will probably not make sense if you have never installed Arch, or another bare bones type distro.
+This script is really meant for someone who is already familiar with what it is doing but doesn't want to do everything themselves.
+I recommend new to Linux users install Arch with full disk encryption on their own at least once before using this script.